 This open mic night at The Old Sun Inn is firmly established as part of Buxton’s live music scene and all genres are welcome to join in.
 It makes for a good mid-week outing and you can enjoy a few cask ales while your at it to give you the courage to get in front of the microphone.

 Both these walks offer cracking views across Buxton and across the Peak District, both at around 1300ft elevation.
-The woodlands are both lovely and ideal spots for walking the dog or a picnic in summer.
+The woodlands are both lovely and ideal spots for walking the dog or a picnic in summer in Buxton.
 Corbar Cross in Spring is famous for it’s glorious carpet of bluebells.
 A walk to Solomon’s Temple can always be mean a visit to Poole’s Cavern as the walk starts at the entrance to the cave – and you can also enjoy a snack or lunch in the cavern cafe before or after a walk up here.

 A day out for all the family to enjoy – with the thrills and spills of stock car racing.
 There’s burgers and a licensed car here to keep you going during too.